-Recent evidence suggests there exists a strong similarity between neural representations across animals in a given task \autocite{Safaie2023}, with profound implications for, e.g., brain-machine interfacing.
-However, as shown above (Fig. \ref{fig2}i, Fig. \ref{figS8}), point-wise methods based on CCA~\autocite{Maheswaranathan2019} and similar shape metrics~\autocite{Kornblith2019,Williams2021,Maheswaranathan2019} do not capture dynamical variation that otherwise preserves the geometry of the neural manifold.
-While it is possible to `stitch' multiple datasets by fitting auxiliary transformations~\autocite{Pandarinath:2018kh} or aligning the neural dynamics to behaviour~\autocite{schneider2022cebra}, this relies on the assumption that the respective neurons encode the same computation.
+Recent experiments evidence a strong similarity between neural representations across animals in a given task \autocite{Gallego:2017ku, Safaie2023}, with profound implications for brain-machine interfacing.
+However, as shown above (Fig. \ref{fig3}i,j), linear subspace alignment such as CCA~\autocite{Maheswaranathan2019} and related shape metrics~\autocite{Kornblith2019, Williams2021, Maheswaranathan2019} do not, in general, capture dynamical variation that otherwise preserves the geometry of the neural manifold.
+While it is possible to align multiple latent representations through auxiliary linear~\autocite{Pandarinath:2018kh} or non-linear~\autocite{schneider2022cebra} transformations, this relies on the assumption that the respective populations of neurons encode the same dynamical processes.

-Given that MARBLE can produce embeddings that are comparable across RNNs (Fig. \ref{fig2}h-i) and are interpretable within a given RNN (Fig. \ref{fig2}e-g) or animal (Fig. \ref{fig3}h-i), we finally asked whether it can produce consistently decodable embeddings across animals.
-To this end, we re-analysed electrophysiological recordings from the rat hippocampus during navigation of a linear track~\autocite{Grosmark2016} (Fig. \ref{fig4}a, Sect. \ref{sec:rat} in Materials and Methods).
-We found that from the neural data alone, MARBLE can infer interpretable representations consisting of a one-dimensional manifold in neural state space representing the animal's position and walking direction (Fig. \ref{fig4}b).
-Remarkably, unsupervised MARBLE representations were significantly more interpretable than those obtained with CEBRA supervised by time labels alone (CEBRA-time) and comparable to providing both positional and directional information as labels (CEBRA-behaviour, Fig. \ref{fig4}b).
-This finding was corroborated by significantly higher decoding accuracy using a K-means decoder (Fig. \ref{fig4}c,d).
+Given that MARBLE can produce latent representations that are comparable across RNNs (Fig. \ref{fig3}h-i) and are interpretable within an RNN (Fig. \ref{fig3}e-g) or animal (Fig. \ref{fig4}h-j), we finally asked whether it can produce consistently decodable latent representations across animals.
+To this end, we re-analysed electrophysiological recordings from the rat hippocampus during navigation of a linear track~\autocite{Grosmark2016} (Fig. \ref{fig5}a, Supplementary Note 7).
+From the neural data alone, MARBLE could infer interpretable representations consisting of a one-dimensional manifold in neural state space representing the animal's position and walking direction (Fig. \ref{fig5}b).
+Remarkably, unsupervised MARBLE representations were significantly more interpretable than those obtained with CEBRA-time, supervised by time labels over neural states, and comparable to CEBRA-behaviour using behaviour (both position and running direction) as labels (Fig. \ref{fig5}b).
+This finding was corroborated by significantly higher decoding accuracy using a K-means decoder (Fig. \ref{fig5}c,d).